CLI Reference

 - Version control: Keep handbooks in Git, exclude

-state/directory - Secrets management: Never commit API keys or tokens
+service.yaml - Secrets management: Never commit API keys or tokens to version control

 - Environment separation: Use separate handbooks for dev/staging/prod